Expanding bipartite Bell inequalities for maximum multi-partite randomness

 In this work, we studied how MABK violation constrains the generation of global DI randomness for an arbitrary number of parties.
 Whilst there is no trade-off in the odd case, we conjectured the precise trade-off for the even case.
-This conjecture is supported by an analytical lower bound and a numerical upper bound that agree up to several decimal places and have been checked for up to $N=12$.
+This conjecture is supported by an analytical lower bound and a numerical upper bound that agree up to at least the first 16 digits and have been checked for up to $N=12$.
 We additionally showed that, in the asymptotic limit, this trade-off vanishes.
 Our main technical contribution was the extension of a recent tool, originally introduced to witness genuinely multi-partite nonlocality, to randomness certification.

 The difference between the odd and even cases is explained by the odd MABK expressions containing half the full party correlators, allowing for input combinations not included in the Bell expression to be uniform.
 For even $N$, all correlators are included and must be non-zero to obtain maximum violation, resulting in a trade-off between randomness and MABK value.
 The number of correlators is $2^N$, whereas the quantum bound is $2^{(N-1)/2}$.
 Maximum violation is achieved when the product of all correlators and their MABK coefficients have the same value, which in this case will be $2^{-(N+1)/2}$.
 Hence we find the penalty for fixing one correlator to zero (which is necessary for maximum randomness) diminishes as $N$ grows, and vanishes in the asymptotic limit.